Today I roll out the first of two posts about the superpowers system in my fantasy series, The Rough Passages Tales.

 More on that in the next post (LINK HERE!) along with a primer on power ratings and variant letter designations.
 For now, that’s a wrap.
 Don’t forget your coats, and remember to tip your server.

-3 replies on “Labeling superpowers: a tricky trick.”
+3 responses to “Labeling superpowers: a tricky trick.”

 That’s fantastic.
 You have a lot of fodder for short stories there, even if you never use most of it in your main body of work.